 However, my work in that short time did not go unnoticed, as an ethics probe into Keller’s campaign found that Keller did, indeed, violate the ethics code, taking thousands of dollars in both private and public financing for his far-left socialist race for mayor.

-As for my three-month summer internship at the U.S. Senate, which Glassburner failed to note happened AFTER my short stint on the mayoral campaign, I applied, was accepted, and served in Martin Heinrich’s office AS A CONSERVATIVE PRO-TRUMP REPUBLICAN.
-I applied for an internship in then-Republican New Mexico Congressman Steve Pearce’s office and both U.S. Senate offices.
-The only office that granted me an internship was Martin Heinrich’s and I was given the selective opportunity to serve the people of New Mexico as a Senate intern and bring a little conservative representation to the far-left office.
+As for my two-month summer internship at the U.S. Senate, which Glassburner failed to note happened AFTER my short stint on the mayoral campaign, I applied, was accepted, and served in Martin Heinrich’s office AS A CONSERVATIVE PRO-TRUMP REPUBLICAN.
+I applied for an internship in then-Republican New Mexico Congressman Steve Pearce’s office as well.
+The only office that granted me an internship was Heinrich’s.
+I was given the selective opportunity to serve the people of New Mexico as a Senate intern and bring a conservative perspective to the far-left office.

 On the first week of the internship, the Chief of Staff called me in and said he had looked up my background, finding my staunch support for the President.
 He was fully aware that I was, indeed, a pro-Trump conservative Republican, and allowed me to continue with the internship for the summer despite my political leanings.